 Daniel Kovalovszky lives in Budapest, Hungary.
 After graduating from high school he studied portrait photography and photojournalism in Budapest.
 He has been working as a photographer since 2001.
 Between 2001 and 2010 he made several documentary photography essays, mostly about human aging and the symbolic charaters of post-communist places in Hungary.
 Over the last few years he has become deeply interested in landscape photography.
 Besides taking photographs of woods in Eastern Europe he has started working on a portrait series concerns the personal stories of people who have had near-death experiences.
 His works are long-term projects.
 Kovalovszky’s photographs have been exhibited in several galleries and museums in Eastern Europe and the United Kingdom.

-VIbrant aerial shots by Vitaly Karpovich, a talented self-taught photographer, retoucher, and drone pilot from
+Creative architecture shots by Lukasz Fidosz, a talented self-taught photographer, and programmer from Poznan, Poland.

 Wonderful wild animals shots by Octavio Campos Salles, a talented self-taught photographer who was born